imolein/whats-my-ip-address/README.md

 ### Docker installation

-There is an docker image, which is the easiest way to run this service.
+There is a [docker image](https://hub.docker.com/r/imolein/wmia), which is the easiest way to run this service.
 Just do

 ```
 docker run -it -d --rm --init -p 127.0.0.1:9090:9090 imolein/wmia:latest